walkon302/MEMA_organization/README.md

 #### Ready to use, type in the commands.
-* python main.py train
+* python main.py train 10000
--- Train the model with images from ori_organized and ori_disorganized folders
+-- Train the model with images from train_organized and train_disorganized folders  for 10000 iterations.

 * python main.py eval
 -- Evaluate the performace